 Partaking in a yoga class and having the chance for the ultimate relaxation at the end of a class is so worth it.
 My son and daughter would agree.

-- She has outdoor classes in Bloomfield, is a teacher at Lifestyles Fitness and Wellness and Hampton, and is partnered with Archstone Physiotherapy offering prenatal yoga classes.
+- She holds outdoor classes in Bloomfield, is a teacher at Lifestyles Fitness and Wellness, Hampton, New Brunswick Canada.

 - Reach Lindsay by email